 To submit questions in advance of the Annual Meeting, visit proxyvote.com before May 3, 2021 and enter your 16-digit control number.
-During the meeting, if you wish to submit a question, log into the virtual meeting website at virtualshareholdermeeting.com/LLY2021, click on "Q&A", type your question into the "Submit a Question" field, and click "Submit."
+During the meeting, if you wish to submit a question, log into the virtual meeting website at virtualshareholdermeeting.com/LLY2021, type your question into the "Ask a Question" field, and click "Submit."
 In order to provide an opportunity to as many shareholders as possible who wish to ask a question, each shareholder will be limited to one question.
 Shareholders may ask a second question if all other shareholders have had an opportunity to ask a question and if time allows.
 The Annual Meeting is scheduled to begin at 11:00 a.m.
 EDT and end at 11:45 a.m.
 EDT, and time remaining after agenda items are addressed will be available for shareholder questions.
 We will endeavor to answer as many questions submitted by shareholders as time permits.
 We reserve the right to edit profanity or other inappropriate language and to exclude questions regarding topics that are not pertinent to meeting matters or company business.
-If we receive substantially similar questions, we may group such questions together and provide a single response to avoid repetition.
-Responses to questions relevant to meeting matters that we do not have time to respond to during the meeting will be posted to our website following the meeting.
-Questions regarding topics that are not pertinent to meeting matters or company business will not be answered.
+If we receive substantially similar questions, we do not have time to respond to during the meeting will be posted to our website following the meeting.
+Questions regarding topics that are not pertinent to meeting.
+Questions regarding topics that are not pertinent to meeting.
+Questions regarding topics that are not pertinent to meeting.